-- 1. Vote: The individual votes either yes or no. - 2.
-Three Ideas: The individual includes at least three ideas from the readings and/or the debate summary to support his/her argument.
+- 1. Three Ideas: The individual includes at least three ideas from the readings and/or the debate summary to support his/her argument.
 These should come from the readings for the week of the debate.
 That is, if you are writing a rationale for week 3, you need to include three ideas from the reading for week 3.
 While you may include ideas from previous reading, they will not count toward the three required ideas from the reading.
-Only one quote/idea from the debate summary will count towards the three ideas. - 3.
-Citations: The individual uses properly formatted APA in-text parenthetical citations for each quote or paraphrased idea (total of at least three; See Appendix B). - 4.
+Only one quote/idea from the debate summary will count towards the three ideas. - 2.
+Citations: The individual uses properly formatted APA in-text parenthetical citations for each quote or paraphrased idea (total of at least three; See Appendix B). - 3.
 Consistent Argument: The individual clearly supports one position (either yes or no) and provides consistent reasoning drawing appropriately on class resources, and perhaps also personal experience, to support the argument.